VonHeikemen/lsp-zero-docs/content/v4.x/reference/lua-api.md

 ## extend_lspconfig(*opts*)

-Handle some basic configuration steps and makes lspconfig easier to work with.
+An abstraction layer over the process described in the [getting started page](../getting-started#extend-nvim-lspconfig).
+It Handles some basic configuration steps.

 `{opts}` supports the following properties: